-ASPA is accepting resumes for Summer 2018 intern positions.
+ASPA is accepting resumes for Spring 2019 internship positions.
 Interns are valued and integrated into our staff work; and, as a result, we seek those passionate about public service, public administration or issues of public policy.
-Start and end dates are flexible, and our office works to accommodate our interns' schedules.
+Start and end dates are flexible, and our office works to accommodate interns' academic or professional schedules.

 Our internship program offers a variety of benefits:

-(1) Interns will benefit from rich and valuable experiences working alongside professional staff in an enjoyable and supportive workplace environment;
+- Interns will gain rich and valuable experiences from working alongside professional staff in an enjoyable and supportive workplace environment;

-(3) Successful interns will form lasting relationships with academicians and practitioners across the globe who are eager to see you succeed.
+- Successful interns will have the opportunity to form lasting relationships with academicians and practitioners within our Society who are eager to see you succeed.

-Communications / Publications Intern: Develops and/or writes ASPA program summaries, briefs and white papers for electronic publication to our 8,000 members.
+Communications/Publications Intern: Develops and/or writes ASPA program summaries and briefs.
 Assists with the development of PA TIMES, our print and online periodical, and The Bridge, our twice-monthly newsletter sent to more than 12,000 recipients.
 Edits publications to ensure they are written in a clear and concise manner.
-Assists with website updates and proofreading across all ASPA projects upon request.
+Assists with website updates and cataloging across all ASPA projects.

 Membership Intern: Works with the membership team to develop and implement nation-wide recruitment and retention efforts for a membership base of 8,000 individuals.
-Creates strategies for working alongside organizational Chapters and Sections in need of organizational support and follows through on actionable items related to that support.
-Handles data entry, liaises with members and copyedits alongside the membership team to produce materials for internal and external use.
+Works alongside organizational Chapters and Sections in need of support and follows through on actionable items related to that support.
+Handles data entry, liaises with members and copy-edits alongside the membership team to produce materials for internal and external use.

 How To Apply